FAQs about the 2026 EFTPOS Upgrade

 If you’re a subscription customer with us, your device is already compliant.

-Why should I upgrade my EFTPOS terminal early?
+Why should I upgrade now?

 How do I know if my EFTPOS terminal is PCI 4.X?